yu-croco/how_to_write_better_code_with_ruby/README.md

   - easy to read, understand and modify.

 In the real world, we always encounter specification changes, like or not.

 So we need to have to care how to implement freatures with `flexible code`.

 In order to implement features with flexible code, `Separation by interest` is the key.

 ## 2. Concrete simple example to write better code with Ruby
 Let me explain the details of `Separation by interest` with a simple example below.

 The PaymentReport class wants to calculate the payment fee during the specific period.

 This code is bad, in my opinion, because total_payment_within_period handles many things, in spite of the method name.
-This method says "I calculate the payment during the specific period.".

 ```ruby
 # Bad
 class PaymentReport